Concepts and terminology

 • Application services

-• Emulated build
+• build mode

 Each distribution set in the application is associated to one of the application branches, thus once a build is launched against a distribution, the associated branch is used, coming with its own package sources, version, release.